 The Green Labs Program works with researchers, staff, faculty, and building managers to implement sustainable practices and technologies in lab buildings.
-Because of the resource intensity of lab science and the unique conditions and requirements in each individual lab, lab sustainability is approached both from a building-wide perspective, as well as a granular perspective aimed at identifying local opportunities at the lab level.
+Because of the resource intensity of lab science and the unique conditions in each individual lab, sustainability is approached at the lab-specific level in addition to a building-wide perspective.

-- Swap your unwanted equipment and supplies on the Labs Reuse List!
+- Swap your unwanted lab items on our Labs Reuse List

 Fume hoods are one of the most energy intensive types of equipment in a laboratory environment, but significant savings can be achieved by keeping them closed when not in use.
 The Shut the Sash fume hood competition was started in 2005 in the Harvard Chemistry and Chemical Biology (CCB) Department as a way to combat the high energy consumption of variable air volume (VAV) fume hoods.
 Since then, the 5-lab pilot program has expanded to involve 19 labs and over 350 researchers.
 The program has high visibility department-wide and has led to significant improvements in user awareness and behavior.
 To date, this program saves more energy than any other behavioral program at Harvard.

 - Monthly competition with goals for each lab established in terms of exhaust airflow averages (in cubic feet per minute).

 - Each lab has customized goal based on number of hoods, usage patterns, and exhaust airflow ranges.
 This allows for lab to lab comparisons despite differences in research habits and lab setups.

 - Real-time exhaust airflow readings for each lab are taken every 30 minutes automatically through the building automation system (BMS).
 These points are used to track performance on a daily, weekly, and monthly basis.

 - Each month a pizza party is raffled off to one lab that met its goal for the previous month.